 Article

-Customer data management (CDM) is the practice of ethically collecting, securely storing, and managing a database of customer information to improve a company’s overall services, processes, and products.
-CDM ensures businesses can leverage data for personalized customer service and business intelligence while adhering to data protection regulations.
+What is customer data management?Customer data management (CDM) is the practice of ethically collecting, securely storing, and managing a database of customer information to improve a company’s overall services, processes, and products.
+CDM ensures businesses can leverage data for personalized customer service and business intelligence while adhering to data protection regulations. |

 Proper data collection and management are absolutely essential for ensuring that your company avoids data breach issues and the resulting loss of customer trust.
 Beyond that, well-managed data can optimize customer support, deliver more personalized interactions, and even boost sales by better understanding your audience’s needs.

-In this article, we’ll dig into what customer data management entails and break down eight strategies you can implement right away to protect your data, build trust, and create a seamless customer experience (CX).
+In this article, we’ll dig into what customer data management entails and break down nine strategies you can implement right away to protect your data, build trust, and create a seamless customer experience (CX).

 More in this guide: